sunnyMiglani/WebScrapingTest/README.md

 Key tip to follow is if you'd like to add any buzzwords to the list of ignored buzzwords that's inline in the code as a list.
 For example, the signup class is ignored on the pages in on the bbc bitesize page!

+## Flow Explained:

+The program will run through it's current  `url.txt` file and use that as a starting point for any scraping.

+It then grabs all the `p` tags associated with the page, ignoring certain classes (that are specified in the sourcecode).
+Once these tags have been grabbed, it saves all the associated text in an `outputText` variable that's related to that page.

+The next step is to grab related links (to proceed onto related topics): To do this is quite simple, looking at the webpage we find the div `other-guides__link` and use that as the source of the other guides related to it.
+From there we grab any `a href` links and save the values into a list **only if it's not already present**.

+The third step is slightly more complicated: This uses the `pagination__item__inner` class of links, which are associated with the in depth pages of the url, such as `/revision/../1`, `/revision/../2` .. etc. These pages need to remain in order under the main page `revision/../` to keep the topics under association.

+To keep this order, a sublist is used and the smaller links of `/revision/../` are kept right after the current "mainlink".
+This way we keep the structure.

 # Documentation:

 1. Main referral link to [Webscraping with python is here](http://cfss.uchicago.edu/fall2016/webdata_scrape_py.html)